Wengine-wq/AniMix/README.md

   <img width="1179" height="2556" alt="4" src="https://github.com/user-attachments/assets/79023787-cb7c-40c7-92e3-a7d8dac6a5f4" />
 </p>

-> ⚠️ Replace image paths with your actual screenshots.
+> ⚠️ Screenshots are provided for review, the content may look different depending on the version

 ---